Single node cluster migration guide

 Migrate redis

-Once MongoDB has finished migrating run migrate-redis.sh on the single machine BugSnag instance and select “Backup redis data” option to begin backing up the redis data from the instance.
+Once the migrations above have finished run migrate-redis-kurl.sh on the single node BugSnag instance and select “Backup redis data” option to begin backing up the redis data from the instance.

 Configuring the instances to disable migration mode

-Note that once migration mode has been disabled on both instances any new events sent to the single machine instance will not be migrated.
+Note that once migration mode has been disabled on both instances any new events sent to the single node instance will not be migrated.

-There will be a period of downtime until the Clustered installation is fully running and the error traffic has been routed over to the new instance.
+There will be a period of downtime until the high availability installation is fully running and the error traffic has been routed over to the new instance.

 Migration mode cannot be re-enabled once it has been disabled.
 You will have to start the migration from scratch.